Representational Alignment with Chemical Induced Fit for Molecular Relational Learning: Preliminaries

 We will explain the impact of inductive bias errors on the representational alignment between substructure pairs by considering the dynamic adaptation of the induction bias and the guidance of chemical domain knowledge.
 (1) \textbf{The impact of dynamic adaptability of inductive bias on representational alignment}: The core substructure determines the reaction may change depending on the paired molecule.
 In Fig. \ref{fig1}(a), when molecule A reacts with B, the reactive substructure in A is \ce{-COOH}, while with C, it is \ce{-NH2}.
 The scaffold of molecule B is \ce{-OH}, while that of molecule C is \ce{C=O}.
 This variation in scaffolds results in different reactive substructures in molecule A. However, the \ce{-COOH} is slightly more reactive than \ce{-NH2} in chemical reactions.
 The data co-occurrence model of the attentional mechanism causes the inductive bias to overly focus on \ce{-COOH} and ignore the \ce{-NH2}, which are the true drivers of chemical reactions.
 This phenomenon indicates that attention-based inductive bias lacks dynamic adaptability to paired molecules in MRL, making it difficult to identify and align the representations of core substructures involved in chemical reactions.
 (2) \textbf{The guidance of domain knowledge on representational alignment}: The properties of molecular substructures are susceptible to influence by surrounding atoms.
 As shown in Fig. \ref{fig1}(b), the strong electron-adsorption group \ce{-CI} in molecule E enhances the reactivity of \ce{-CO}.
 In the esterification reaction, the \ce{-COCI} in molecule E will replace \ce{-CO} and react with the hydroxyl group in alcohols.
-Inductive bias lacking guidance from domain knowledge usually assigns higher weights to more frequently occurring \ce{-CO}, hindering the alignment of representations for core substructures that drive chemical reactions.
-Therefore, a key challenge in enhancing the stability is how to dynamically align the representations of core substructures under the guidance of chemical domain knowledge.
+Substructure representation alignment without domain knowledge guidance (e.g., inductive bias-based attention or feature concatenation) usually assigns higher weights to more frequently occurring \ce{-CO}, hindering the chemical consistency of core substructure representation alignment.

+In summary, the core substructures that drive chemical reactions are critical factors influencing performance fluctuations of MRL models in distribution-shifted data.
+In contrast, existing methods lack the dynamic adaptability needed in capturing and representing these substructures.
+Therefore, a key challenge in enhancing the stability lies in how to dynamically align the representations of core substructures under the guidance of chemical domain knowledge.